 Marysville Telephone Museum

 Norwesco Telephone Museum, Marysville Historical Society Museum, 6805 Armar Rd, Marysville, WA 98270.
-Fascinating collection of vintage equipment.
+Fascinating collection of vintage telephones and switching equipment.
 Why go: see vintage telephones and switching equipment.

 Seattle Communications Museum